Escalator Injury Claims

 We’re There When You Need Us.

 Being injured in an escalator accident is a terrifying and life-changing ordeal.
 When a department store or property manager’s negligence or a manufacturing defect has resulted in your accident and injuries, you have a right to seek compensation.
-With four offices in Arkansas—Little Rock, Fayetteville, Conway, and Hot Springs—our Arkansas escalator injury lawyers are easily accessible from the moment you are injured.
+With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our escalator injury lawyers are easily accessible from the moment you are injured.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.

 Tell us how we can help.